 Related: Can you recycle paper plates?

 Drinks are a must-have for any event.
 The packaging for most beverages is plastics and cans.
-For a zero-waste picnic, it’s best to make homemade juices and pack them inside reusable water bottles.
-There are two types of reusable bottles: plastic and stainless steel bottles.
+For a zero-waste picnic, making homemade juices and packing them in reusable water bottles is best.
+There are two primary types of reusable bottles: plastic and stainless steel bottles.

 Companies manufacture reusable plastic bottles with recycled polypropylene and copolyester materials.
 This type of plastic is different from disposable varieties made from PET plastic.
 Depending on your needs, you can also choose from a wide range of stainless steel insulated and non-insulated bottles.